waterfront view of boats and colouful buildings

 Who is funding the strategy development for each corridor?

-Destination Canada is funding the development of a strategy, implementation plan, and financial plan for each corridor in the program.
+Destination Canada is funding the development of a strategy, implementation plan, and investment plan for each corridor in the program.

 What is UNESCO?